Sir William Hamilton, 9th Baronet: Early life

-He was born in rooms at the University of Glasgow, He was from an academic family: his father Professor William Hamilton, had in 1781, on the recommendation of William Hunter, been appointed to succeed his own father, Dr Thomas Hamilton, as Regius Professor of Anatomy, Glasgow; he died in 1790, aged 32.
+He was born in rooms at the University of Glasgow, He was from an academic family: his father, Professor William Hamilton, had in 1781, on the recommendation of William Hunter, been appointed to succeed his own father, Dr Thomas Hamilton, as Regius Professor of Anatomy, Glasgow; he died in 1790, aged 32.
 William Hamilton and his younger brother, Thomas Hamilton, were brought up by their mother.

-Hamilton received his early education at Glasgow Grammar School, except for two years which he spent in a private school at Chiswick in Kent, and in 1807 went as a Snell Exhibitioner, to Balliol College, Oxford.
+Hamilton received his early education at Glasgow Grammar School, except for two years, which he spent in a private school at Chiswick in Kent, and in 1807 went as a Snell Exhibitioner to Balliol College, Oxford.
 He obtained a first class in literis humanioribus and took his BA in 1811 (MA 1814).
-He had been intended for the medical profession, but soon after leaving Oxford he gave up this idea, and in 1813 became a member of the Scottish bar, as a qualified advocate.
+He had intended to enter the medical profession, but soon after leaving Oxford, he gave up this idea, and in 1813, he became a member of the Scottish bar as a qualified advocate.

-Hamilton's life continued to be that of a student, while he was gradually forming his philosophic system.
-Investigation enabled him to make good his claim to represent the ancient family of Hamilton of Preston, and in 1816 he took up its baronetcy, which had been in abeyance since the death of Sir Robert Hamilton of Preston (1650–1701).
+Hamilton's life continued to be that of a student while gradually forming his philosophic system.
+Investigation enabled him to make good his claim to represent the ancient family of Hamilton of Preston, and in 1816, he took up its baronetcy, which had been in abeyance since the death of Sir Robert Hamilton of Preston (1650–1701).

-Early time as philosopher
+Early time as a philosopher

-Two visits to Germany in 1817 and 1820 led to William's taking up the study of German and later on that of contemporary German philosophy, which was almost entirely neglected in British universities.
-In 1820 he was a candidate for the chair of moral philosophy in the University of Edinburgh, which had fallen vacant on the death of Thomas Brown, colleague of Dugald Stewart, and Stewart's consequent resignation, however he was defeated on political grounds by John Wilson, (1785–1854), the "Christopher North" of Blackwood's Magazine.
-In 1821 he was appointed professor of civil history, and delivered several courses of lectures on the history of modern Europe and the history of literature.
+Two visits to Germany in 1817 and 1820 led to William's taking up the study of German and, later on, contemporary German philosophy, which was almost entirely neglected in British universities.
+In 1820, he was a candidate for the chair of moral philosophy in the University of Edinburgh, which had fallen vacant on the death of Thomas Brown, colleague of Dugald Stewart, and Stewart's consequent resignation; however, he was defeated on political grounds by John Wilson (1785–1854), the "Christopher North" of Blackwood's Magazine.
+In 1821, he was appointed professor of civil history and delivered several courses of lectures on the history of modern Europe and the history of literature.
 The salary was £100 a year, derived from a local beer tax, and was discontinued after a time.
-No pupils were compelled to attend, the class dwindled, and Hamilton gave it up when the salary ceased.
-In January 1827 his mother, to whom he had been devoted, died.
-In March 1828 he married his cousin, Janet Marshall.
+No pupils were compelled to attend; the class dwindled, and Hamilton gave it up when the salary ceased.
+In January 1827, his mother, to whom he had been devoted, died.
+In March 1828, he married his cousin, Janet Marshall.

-Around this time he moved to live in a recently built townhouse at 11 Manor Place, in Edinburgh's west end.
+Around this time, he moved to live in a recently built townhouse at 11 Manor Place, in Edinburgh's west end.